-Although the policy is generally not explicitly stated by companies, the Low-Bid Process is usually an implied rule that is baked into a company's culture.
-It encourages bidders to follow a belt conveyor design methodology that is based on getting the maximum load on the conveyor belt and the minimum compliance with regulations using the lowest price materials, components and manufacturing processes available.
+Although the policy is generally not explicitly stated by companies, the low-bid process is usually an implied rule that is baked into a company's culture.
+It encourages bidders to follow a belt conveyor design methodology that is based on getting the maximum load on the the minimum compliance with regulations using the lowest price materials, components and manufacturing processes available.

 But when companies buy on price, the benefits are often short-lived, and costs increase over time, eventually resulting in losses.
-In contrast, when purchases are made based on lowest long-term cost (life-cycle cost), benefits usually continue to accrue and costs are lower, resulting in a net savings over time."[4]
+In contrast, when purchases are made based on lowest long-term (life-cycle) cost, benefits usually continue to accrue and costs are lower, resulting in a net savings over time.